nivzelber/entitify/README.md

 Adam was so happy of his work.
 He now has the perfect API for his entity and there is nothing that can stop him 😎
 Adam woke up the next day, and wanted to add a new entity to his API 💪
 Adam then discoverd he needs to re-implement all the stuff he's done for the first entity **ALL OVER AGAIN**.
-Adam then realized he is not interested in development, and went on to sell ice cream for the `REST` his life (pun intended).
+Adam then decided to quit development, and switch for a funky carear path for the `REST` his life 👨‍🎤 (pun intended).

 ## Goal